flybot2010-lab/satlf2009/README.md

 Doesn't come with any music to avoid copyright and file size issues.

+NOTE: If it's not loading, close the tab and wait a minute.
+The server is refreshing the radar, as such the simulator will refuse to load as a failsafe instead of just showing nothing for the radar.

 ## Technical Writeup:
 The Sat LF simulator (and subsequently Azul Sat LF simulator), are almost completly server-side programs, the client just being a audio player with a slideshow.